kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 - When a program (stored on HD) is run, it is brought into main memory.
 Then the CPU executes that program.
 - Data is also brought into the main memory (for example a MS Word document) -- cannot be processed when in the hard drive.
 - **Database**: Storage for large amounts of data that is organized in tables (often relational tables) on the hard drive.
-	- Application programs access the database, which is then pulled
+	- Application programs access the database, which is pulled into main memory by applications and stored in the form of data structures.
+-**Data Warehouse**: Very large sized data that may not be used daily - o